 Dallal – chef restaurant / bakery – 10 Shabazi st.

-Agas and Tamar jewelry – 43 Shabazi st.
+Agas and Tamar jewellery – 43 Shabazi st.

 Hafatzim – home decor – 27 Shlush st.

-Next on Tel Aviv’s neighborhood guide – Florentin. stay tune.
+Next on Tel Aviv’s neighborhood guide – Florentin. stay tuned.